 By Superintendent Samuel Torres

-Dr. Samuel Torres is Superintendent of Catholic Schools for the Diocese of San Bernardino.
+Dr. Samuel Torres is the Superintendent of Catholic Schools in the Diocese of San Bernardino.